ardatan/graphql-tools/docs/source/schema-transforms.md

 }
 ```

-At runtime, we want the `NewTest` type to be automatically mapped to the old `Test` type.
+On delegation to the original subschema, we want the `NewTest` type to be automatically mapped to the old `Test` type.

 At first glance, it might seem as though most queries work the same way as before: